nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Records a borrowing activity.

-Format: `borrow b/BID r/RID`
+Format: `borrow b/BOOKNAME r/READERNAME`

-* Let reader at the specified id RID borrow the book specified by id BID
+* Let reader at the specified name READERNAME borrow the book specified by name BOOKNAME

 Examples:
-* `borrow b/23412 r/342w` records a rental entry that reader whose ID is 342 borrowed a book whose ID is 23412
+* `borrow b/The Old Man and the Sea r/Alex Yeoh` records a rental entry that reader whose name is Alex Yeoh borrowed a book which name is The Old Man and the Sea

 ### Returning a book : `return`

 Records a returning activity.

-Format: `return b/BID r/RID`
+Format: `return b/BOOKNAME r/READERNAME`

-* Let reader at the specified id RID return the book specified by id BID
+* Let reader at the specified name READERNAME return the book specified by name BOOKNAME

 Examples:
-* `return b/23412 r/342w` records a rental entry that reader whose ID is 342 returned a book whose ID is 23412
+* `return b/The Old Man and the Sea r/Alex Yeoh` records a rental entry that reader whose name is Alex Yeoh returned a book which name is The Old Man and the Sea

 ### Clearing all entries : `clear`